jessica-dl/COMPSCI-1XA3/README.md

         ```
      - For more information on usage, see the [README.md](https://github.com/deleeuwj1/CS1XA3/blob/master/Assign3/README.md) in the Assign3 folder.
   - If you would like to view documentation for the library, visit [this site](https://deleeuwj1.github.io/docs/).

-## Labs
-  - This directory contains subdirectories for each of the marked labs.
-     - These contain encrypted files with answers for the in-class labs.

-## Study Sheet
-  - This directory contains three study sheets, one for each of the topics covered in CS 1XA3
-     - `Bash.md`
-     - `Elm.md`
-     - `Haskell.md`